-Shoal Point submitted a summary planning document to the applicable regulators in Newfoundland and Labrador ("C-NLOPB") which did not involve hydraulic fracturing.
+The Company submitted a summary planning document to the applicable regulators in Newfoundland and Labrador ("C-NLOPB") which did not involve hydraulic fracturing.
 The Board of the C-NLOPB met on July 25, 2017 and voted to reject our application to re-enter and test an existing well.
-The Company has received a written response as to why the planning document was rejected and is currently assessing the Board's decision.
+The Company has received a written response as to why the planning document was rejected.